 I n t r o d u c i n g : N e u r a l N e c t a r !

 Neural Nectar is a combination of ancient adaptogenic and nootropic herbs, specifically blended to enhance the longevity and performance of the brain in these modern times.
+Let's face it, the brain is pretty damn amazing.
 The use of nootropics is especially important these days due to the high levels of pressure being put on our minds through multiple stimuli.

 Ancient Taoists, yogis and shamans would use these herbs specifically to promote cerebral circulation and function, as well as to enhance emotional and mental wellbeing.
 If they were recognising a need for them pre-industrial/technological revolution, imagine how much the brain is calling out for these herbs now!